Jinntec/fore-docs/content/tools/_index.md

 * include a `<fx-devtools>` element in your page ideally directly as a child of the `body` element.
 * or even simpler - just append the parameter 'inspect' to the URL of the page, which will inject the element for you.

-## Functionality explained
+## What it does

 Everything that happens in a Fore page is the result of some events firing.
-Therefore it is essential to understand, where and when certain events fire.
+Therefore, it is essential to understand, where and when certain events are fired.
 These are the hooks that can be used to attach the wanted behavior.

 Usually - and by default - the Log panel will only show Actions that got actually triggered by an event.
 The action name occurs on the left and the event name on the right.